popivanova/airlock/rfc/0001-airlock-handshake.md

 ---

-## Privacy Considerations
+## 8. Privacy Considerations
 **airlock** is designed to verify the identity of AI agents — not humans.
 The protocol does not process, transmit, or store any Personally Identifiable Information (PII) or Sensitive PII (SPII).

-All identifiers (e.g., agent_id, fingerprint, environment_hash) are cryptographic or system-level artifacts that do not correspond to individuals.
+All identifiers (e.g. agent_id, fingerprint, environment_hash) are cryptographic or system-level artifacts that do not correspond to individuals.
 Audit tokens and handshake payloads are machine-verifiable and privacy-neutral by design.

 ---

-## Registry Format
+## 9. Registry Format
 ```json
 {
   "agent_id": "airlock://openai/gpt-4.5",